Chhavimohitkar65/getNotified/backend/context.md

 - NotificationLogs component for viewing notification history

 ## Authentication
+- JWT token-based authentication for user accounts
+- API Key authentication for backward compatibility
+- User registration with secure password hashing
+- Environment variable configuration
+- Support for development mode (skip authentication)

+## Technical Details

+### Database Schema
+- Users table for storing user accounts and authentication
+- Templates table for storing notification templates (with user association)
+- Notifications table for storing notification history (with user association)
+- Channels table for storing user-specific notification channel configurations

+### API Key Authentication
-The API is protected with API key authentication middleware that can be customized via the config file.
+In addition to JWT, the API also supports API key authentication that can be customized via the config file.
 Authentication can be skipped in development mode for easier testing.

-Two authentication methods are supported:
+Two API key authentication methods are supported:
 1. **X-API-Key header**: `X-API-Key: your-api-key`
 2. **Bearer token**: `Authorization: Bearer your-api-key`